bbglab/bbgwiki/docs/Tools/GitHub_Copilot.md

 You can ask Copilot to improve your code, for example, by making it more efficient, more readable, or by adding documentation and comments to it.

+- **Efficiency**: Copilot can suggest ways to make your code more efficient, for example, by using a more efficient algorithm or by reducing the number of lines of code.
+- **Readability**: Copilot can suggest ways to make your code more readable, for example, by using more descriptive variable names or by breaking down complex code into smaller, more manageable pieces.
+- **Documentation**: Copilot can suggest ways to add documentation and comments to your code, for example, by adding comments to explain what a particular piece of code does or by adding documentation to explain how a particular function works.

 #### 4.2.
-Simplify Code

-You can ask Copilot to simplify your code.
-This can be useful when you have a complex piece of code that you want to make more readable or efficient.
-It is also useful when trying to understand code from someone else (see [!explain](#)

-#### 4.4.
 Rename Variables

 By typing `F2` when having your cursor on top of a variable or function name, you can rename it accross the entire file.
 This is integrated in VSCode by default, but with Github Copilot, you get access to suggestions for the new names.